tu-delft-library/planning_for_rdm/book/stage_4.md

 ## *Key question: How will you distinguish between raw vs. processed data?*

-- It's recommended to save the **raw data** for your project **in one folder** and the **processed data in another, separate folder**.
+It's recommended to save the **raw data** for your project **in one folder** and the **processed data in another, separate folder**.
+That way, nobody can accidentally alter or delete the raw data.
+Some key best practices include:

-- Save a complete copy of the raw data set and adjust the file settings to make it **read-only** (that way nobody can accidentally alter or delete the data).
+- Save a complete copy of the raw data set and adjust the file settings to make it **read-only**.

-- Your folder and file naming conventions should help you distinguish between the raw and processed data.
+- Use folder and file naming conventions to help you distinguish clearly between the raw and processed data.
 <br>

 ## *Key question: What units will the data be collected in?*
 - In most research fields, **numbers mean nothing without units**.
 Therefore, it's important to include International System of Units (SI units) of the modern metric system while you are collecting research data.

+- Be aware of **date formats** as these can differ internationally and lead to confusion.
+For example, what date is 01-02-20?

 - **Punctuation also matters!** For example, some programming platforms cannot accurately read commas as a decimal separator.
 You can imagine what a headache it would create if you were trying to work with a very large dataset and had to replace every instance of a comma with a period.
 Therefore, it's good to be aware of it.
 <br>